ProximityShortcuts User Guide

 • Best for: General purpose use

-Stable (Right):
+Strict (Right):

-• Best for: Stationary devices (phone on desk)
+• Best for: Stationary devices (phone on desk) where you want the threshold to ignore brief fluctuations

 Signal Loss Classification